 I don’t know if you had the same experience, but it seems that for many sufferers the minute you get diagnosed or realize that you have Golfer’s or Tennis Elbow, rehab exercises are immediately foisted on you by well-intentioned “experts” and “authorities.”

 Most well-meaning Physical Therapists, trainers and online personalities will tell you to get started with those Tennis Elbow rehab exercises right away…

 Although, sometimes with the caveat that you should rest for a certain amount of time and/or ice the area to supposedly “get the inflammation down” first before beginning those exercises.

 Which is a complete myth – See this article on The Inflammation / Tendonitis Fallacy

 After all, it is a well-known, common-sense principle of rehab and recovery that you normally want to allow your injury to heal to some extent…

-BEFORE you start challenging and strengthening it with exercises, right?
+BEFORE you start challenging and strengthening it, right?

 So, why then, does this principle often seem to either get thrown out the window entirely when it comes to Tennis Elbow?…